 The education system in Canada is a priority for the Canadian government.
 Therefore, efforts had been made to make it one of the greatest education systems in the world.

 The public education system in Canada is controlled by the provincial governments.
-This explains the differences between Canadian provinces, in terms of programs offered, minimum and maximum age requirements.
+This explains the differences between Canadian provinces, in terms of programs offered, and minimum and maximum age requirements.

 All Canadian provinces offer classes from Kindergarten to the 12th grade (5-18 years old).
 Education in Canada is compulsory to the age of 16, except for Ontario and New Brunswick, where the mandatory age is 18.